-Before "representation" became a corporate slogan, a few people were simply doing the work of it — one book, one wall, one hundred artists at a time.
+Before “representation” became a corporate slogan, a few people were quietly doing the actual work of it — one book, one wall, a hundred artists at a time.
+CURVY was one of them.

 One hundred women a year